 The requirements for this fundraising exhibit is that the artists create art that is postcard sized.
 In this case, that means a thick card that is 16 x 12 cm (6.3″ wide by 4.7″ tall).
 They have specific requirements on their website detailing all of this.
-The postcards are then sold for $10 a piece, with the proceeds going to the charity and the TAE.
+The postcards are then sold with the proceeds going to the charity and the TAE.
 It is free to enter and all artists are encouraged to join.

 This is the first time I have entered this exhibit.
 I saw a post about it from one of the artists I follow in Twitter and was intrigued.
 After reading a bit on their Twitter account and their website, I decided to join.
 I feel like it is a great way to not only promote my art but to make connections with those in the art community.
 It also gives me a chance to get my art into other unexpected places.
 And it is supporting a good cause too!